AtlasInsideCorp/UTMStackFSInstaller/README.md

 - Unzip the installer using the following command `unzip UTMStackFSInstaller*.zip`, if you don't have the unzip tool you can install it using the command `sudo apt-get install zip unzip`
 - Set execution permissions with `#cd UTMStackFSInstaller && sudo chmod +x utm_fs_installer.sh`
 - Execute installer `./utm_fs_installer.sh`
-- Once the installation process is finished you can access the panel with the credentials-> username: `admin`, password:`password`
+- Once the installation process is finished you can access the panel with the credentials-> username: `admin`, password:`The password filled during the instalation`